ALERTua/air_raid_threat_reporter/README.rst

-Kyiv Threat Reporter
+Air Raid Threat Reporter
 ---------------------

-Filters air raid Telegram channels by sending each message to Ollama AI for it to evaluate, whether the message contains an actual threat to the city.
+Filters Telegram air raid threats channels by sending each message to Ollama AI for it to evaluate, whether the message contains an actual threat to a city.
-Redirects the filtered messages to the requested Telegram chat.
+Redirects the filtered messages to a Telegram chat.

 Preparation